Types of Degrees Anthropology Majors Are Getting

 |Hispanic or Latino||114|

-Americans aren’t the only ones with an interest in Anthropology.
+Anthropology appeals to people across the globe.
 About 11.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea